Johnnywiki/Johnnywiki/README.md

-- 🖐🏻 GLAD I GOT YOUR ATTENTTION, SHALL WE BEGIN?
+- 🖐🏻 GLAD I GOT YOUR ATTENTION, SHALL WE BEGIN?
         Pleasure to meet you!
 Name's @Johnnywiki

 - 👀 WHERE DO YOU RESIDE CURRENTLY?